Once you try crock pot baked beans with bacon you’ll never eat them straight from the can again. Great for summer BBQs and game-day parties!

 Instructions

-- Combine all ingredients in a large slow cooker.
-Mix well and cook on Low heat for 6-7 hours or High heat for 3-4 hours.
-Stir a few times throughout the cooking process, if possible.
+- Mix well and cook on Low heat for 6-7 hours or High heat for 3-4 hours.

 Notes

-- Cook the bacon on the stove top or in the oven!
+- Cook the raw bacon on the stove top or in the oven!
 My favorite way to cook a pound of bacon is by placing it in a single layer on a foil-lined baking sheet.
 Bake at 375 degrees F for 12-15 minutes.
 How much bacon you add is completely up to you!

 - A splash of apple cider vinegar will tame the sweetness if you find you’ve added too much sugar.